JAForbes/blog/public/posts/why-cohost-is-good.md

 They also want posts to be consumed quickly, posts should be fungible.
 The last thing you want to do is make any particular post snap you out of doom scroll hypnosis and want to go and learn CSS or do something creative.

 ### RSS Feed

 Every Cohost profile automatically has an RSS feed, [here's mine](https://cohost.org/jmsfbs/rss/public.json).

 > Sidenote I'd love if Cohost could also become an RSS reader.
-Do it.

 Why would a site that profits from ad revenue want you to be able to read content off site?
 Hey maybe that's why Google reader died 🤫

 ## Why Cohost is interesting?

 Cohost reminds me of Tumblr many years ago.
 Its vibrant and creative.
 The community has a sense of humour.
 There a lot less dunking and bitterness because ultimately the site doesn't reward that behaviour.
 You can write posts as long as you want, you can use CSS.
 When I was on Tumblr many many years ago people used it for their band pages, for their online shops, as little zines or community newsletters.
-There was a stark difference between Tumblr and other social networks, they always felt so sterile.
+There was a stark difference between Tumblr and other social networks that always felt so sterile.

 I think Cohost will continue to grow but unlike Tumblr I don't think it will ever be [sold to the lowest bidder](https://www.wired.co.uk/article/tumblr-sold-to-wordpress).

 Tumblr self owned itself continually (much like Twitter) because it had to appease advertisers and shareholders.
 When you have to appease shareholders the product and company direction is never stable.
-You always have to grow and grow.But Cohost has acknowledged in their financial updates that growth is important for now but also increases maintenance and moderation costs.
+You always have to grow and grow.
+But Cohost has acknowledged in their financial updates that growth is important for now but also increases maintenance and moderation costs.
 Growth is a trade off.

 It is completely within the realm of possibility that Cohost grows to the size it needs to be and then stops.
 And once it reaches that sustainable tipping point it will likely survive at that size for a long time.
 Because it can.
 Both the users and the worker/owners would be fine with that as long as it is sustainable.